rust-lang/rust/docs/dev/README.md

 # Contributing Quick Start

-Rust Analyzer is an ordinary Rust project, which is organized as a Cargo workspace, builds on stable and doesn't depend on C libraries.
+rust-analyzer is an ordinary Rust project, which is organized as a Cargo workspace, builds on stable and doesn't depend on C libraries.
 So, just

 ```